sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 There will be changes in following containers,
 - Extend frrcfgd support for FRR-ISIS
   - sonic-mgmt-framework
-- Enable the isisd daemon by default
+- Enable the isisd daemon only when frr_mgmt_framework_config is set to "true"
   - bgp

 ### SAI API